 If you can't make yourself heard above the millions of other people in your crowded country, then shout louder then they do.
 Shout if you're at the market.
 Shout if you're on the bus.
 Shout if you're trying to talk English with a tourist.
 Shout if you're a becak driver who wants a customer.
 Shout if you're working in the kitchen.
 Or just shout for the hell of it.

-Yes, Indonesia can be a very noisy place: the locals are either so laid-back they're mummified, or they're cackling around as if they were extras in a Shakespearian crowd scene.
-The women seem to be the worst culprits, shrieking across the road at other people, saying goodness only knows what: it's all in the delivery here.
+Indonesia can be a very noisy place; the locals are either so laid-back they're mummified, or they're cackling around as if they were extras in a Shakespearian crowd scene.
+The women seem to be the worst culprits, shrieking across the road at other people at all hours; it seems that it's all in the delivery here.
 If you want quiet, go to the Australian outback.

-Another interesting runaround is to go up to complete strangers and go, 'Hello Mister,' in their faces: not too many locals bother with you after that.
-Or you can just ignore the small talk, but that's rude: after all, the reason that the locals want to talk is that they're genuinely interested in you, and the reason that it's an awful conversation is because you can't speak the language.
-Wearing or not, it's a part of Asia that you can't avoid, so you might as well revel in it.
+Another interesting runaround is to go up to complete strangers and go, 'Hello Mister,' in their faces; not too many locals bother with you after that.
+Or you can just ignore the small talk, but that's rude; after all, the reason that the locals want to talk is that they're genuinely interested in you, and the reason that it's an awful conversation is because you can't speak the language.
+Wearing or not, it's a part of Indonesia that you can't avoid, so you might as well revel in it.
 If you don't lose the plot first...

 It's not just the colourful and delightful way that Indonesians spontaneously burst into song – whether they're walking down the street, sitting in a hotel or killing time on a ferry – but also the bad side to Indonesian music, namely that it's terrible.